cjerrington/cjerrington.github.io/_posts/2023-01-02-working-wtih-jekyll-tags.md

 See my completed result here: [100 Days to Offload](/100DaysToOffload/)

-I’m publishing this as part of 100 Days To Offload.
+I’m publishing this as part of [100 Days To Offload](/100DaysToOffload/).
 You can join in yourself by visiting [100DaysToOffload.com](https://100DaysToOffload.com).
+{: .notice--primary}